Cloud Security Glossary

 - An IAM policy that caps the effective permissions of an entity, regardless of attached policies.

-- Instance Metadata Service — the link-local 169.254.169.254 endpoint that hands credentials to EC2 instances. v2 requires a session token to defeat SSRF abuse.
+- Instance Metadata Service - the link-local 169.254.169.254 endpoint that hands credentials to EC2 instances.
+IMDSv1 is unauthenticated and reachable via SSRF (the Capital One pattern).
+IMDSv2 requires a PUT-issued session token bound to the requester, defeating SSRF abuse - enforce v2-only on every account.

 - Active Directory (AD)